vercel/next.js/examples/with-redux-wrapper/README.md

 The clock, under `components/Clock.js`, has access to the state using the `connect` function from `react-redux`.
 In this case Clock is a direct child from the page but it could be deep down the render tree.

 The second example, under `components/AddCount.js`, shows a simple add counter function with a class component implementing a common redux pattern of mapping state and props.
 Again, the first render is happening in the server and instead of starting the count at 0, it will dispatch an action in redux that starts the count at 1.
 This continues to highlight how each navigation triggers a server render first and then a client render second, when you navigate between pages.

-For simplicity and readability, Reducers, Actions, and Store creators are all in the same file: `store.js`